iCepa/iCepa/README.md

 [`Tor.framework`](https://github.com/iCepa/Tor.framework) is used to communicate with and start the `tor` instance from both the app and the extension.

 Things that need work:
-- `tun2tor` parses packets and handles DNS traffic correctly, but does not forward TCP streams over SOCKS to tor.
-Reach out to [@conradev](https://github.com/conradev) if you are interested in helping with `tun2tor`.
+- `tun2tor`.
-- The UI needs work.
+- The UI.
 The main focus is the control screen which will have controls to start/stop and information about the connection.
 Taking mockups/pull requests for either!
 Create Github issues for now.
 - There is no icon or any branding (the name is not even final).